GulnazSharshenalieva/rsschool-cv/cv.md

 During my student years I was learning Economics and Japanese.
 I got my bachelor's in Economics at Bishkek State University.
 Next, I went to Istanbul University to earn Master's degree.
-After the graduation I have worked in several places.
+After the graduation I have worked in several places as office manager and E-Commerce manager.
+Currently I remotely work as copywriter and SMM manager.
+Also I am learning Front-End Development online.
+*****
+## Skills and Proficiency
+* HTML5, CSS3
+* Bootstrap
+* JS basics
+* Figma
+* Git, GitHub
+* Notion, Trello